Smoked Corn on the Cob has amazing flavor, unlike any other corn you’ve eaten before! Put away the Instant Pot and learn how to smoke corn on the cob!

 Corn On Smoker Recipe FAQ

 I gently pull back the husks and carefully remove the silk when I’m preparing this recipe.
 Then, I fold the husks back over the corn to cover them before placing the cobs on the smoker.

 You don’t have to cover the corn with the husks if you don’t want to.
 Another option is to fold the husks back and tie them with twine to make a handle.

 Or, you can remove the husks completely before you put them in the smoker.
 It will have a beautiful golden color that’s infused with the flavor of your wood chips.

-I like to soak the ears for at least an hour and preferably overnight before I place it in the smoker.
-This helps prevent your kernels from drying out while it’s smoking.
+I like to soak the ears for at least an hour and preferably overnight before I place them in the smoker.
+This helps prevent your kernels from drying out while smoking corn.